 Also, consider password auditing.
 It allows you to track workers using weak or outdated passwords.
 A good password change process combined with a strong password management system protects passwords.

 Validating users’ identities is critical.
 But passwords alone don’t always work.
 So you need to add a second authentication method to the mix.
 Doing so is called multi-factor authentication.
 And it’s a proven best practice.

-Multi-factor authentication backs up your password with either a knowledge-based, possession based, or inherence-based requirement, such as having a physical key or a smartphone.
+Multi-factor authentication backs up your password with either knowledge-based, possession-based, or inherence-based requirements, such as having a physical key or a smartphone.
 When properly implemented, multi-factor authentication is among the most potent countermeasures available.

 3. Boost weak security through automation

 A proven approach to automating security is to make account credentials more dynamic and more difficult to access.
 The key with automation is that users don’t know their own passwords until the last minute.
 This eliminates the risk of them knowingly or unknowingly giving them away.

 A potent way to automate security is to use a password management system that supports password change automation.
 Look for a system that also supports Privileged Identity Management (PIM).
 PIM is great for meeting compliance issues and stopping internal breeches.